-The LGBT Oral History Digital Collaboratory is based at the University of Toronto, in collaboration with the Canadian Lesbian and Gay Archives and the Lesbians Making History project; the Digital Transgender Archive; the Transgender Archives at the University of Victoria; and the Archives of Lesbian Oral Testimony.
+Founded in 2014, the LGBTQ Oral History Digital Collaboratory is directed by Prof. Elspeth Brown and based at the University of Toronto, in collaboration with The ArQuives: Canada’s LGBTQ2+ Archives and the Transgender Archives at the University of Victoria.
+We are currently in our second five-year funding cycle.
+Our collaborating partners from 2014-2019 also included the Digital Transgender Archive and the Archives of Lesbian Oral Testimony.

 The LGBTQ Oral History Digital Collaboratory connects archives across Canada and the U.S. to produce a digital history hub for the research and study of gay, lesbian, queer, and trans* oral histories.